 I hope you consider adding these roasted root vegetables to your Thanksgiving table—you never know, it might become a tradition!
 If you’re looking for more vegan Thanksgiving sides, check out some of these delicious recipes!

 - Vegan Stuffed Acorn Squash with Wild Rice and Tempeh

 - Purple Hasselback Sweet Potatoes

 Roasted Root Vegetables with Carrot Top Chimichurri

-These Roasted Root Vegetables make a colorful side dish for the holidays or any weeknight dinner.
-To top it off, we’re making a flavorful carrot top chimichurri full of healthy fats!
+These Roasted Root Vegetables are a colorful side dish perfect for Thanksgiving!
+Topped with a carrot top chimichurri full of healthy fats!

 For the vegetables:

 - Pompeian Organic Extra Virgin Olive Oil Spray